Non-Occupational Post-Exposure Prophylaxis (nPEP) in Rural Areas – Does It Exist?

 January 30, 2018

-Nurses are on the front-lines of increasing access to health care and, as a nurse, my first priority is always the patient.
+Nurses are on the front-lines of increasing access to health care.
+As a nurse, my first priority is always the patient.
 A recent case demonstrates the importance of the role of nursing in providing needed services for patients.
 In this case, a young person was a victim of sexual assault resulting in HIV exposure.
 The MidAtlantic AETC had conducted training on post-exposure prophylaxis (PEP) and one of our participants in that training was responsible for making sure that the patient received nPEP.
 Despite all the training offered by the AETCs, many healthcare providers are not current with the recommendation to provide nPEP for all high-risk HIV-exposed patients as soon as possible within emergency departments (EDs) in the United States.

 Subsequently, this case was brought to the attention of the AETC Rural Health Committee.
 An email was sent to Committee members asking if there was a good “nPEP” tool for rural ED clinicians but there seemed to be a scarcity of such tools according to committee members.